 4. If you also want to send automatic reply outside your company, switch to the "Outside My Organization" tab, check the "Auto-reply to people outside my organization" check box and type the response that you want to send.
 Also, choose whether you want out-of-office auto replies to be sent to your contacts only or to anyone who sends you messages by checking the corresponding option, and then click OK.

-That’s it, you are done!
+That's it, your Outlook auto reply is set up!
 Feel free to turn off your computer now and the Exchanger server will inform your senders that you are on vacation and cannot reply.
 The good thing is that it will send your out of the office response to each sender only once.

 Note: By default, an Exchange server is not configured to send automated replies to the Internet.
 Your administrator needs to enable the option "Allow Automatic Forwarding/Replying to the Internet" if you want to send out of the office replies outside your organization.